-Climate-related risks and opportunities influence LSG's and AUSS' strategic and financial planning and consider both short-, medium-, and long-term time horizons, as well as financial impact, in the assessments of these risks and opportunities.
+Climate-related risks and opportunities influence LSG's and AUSS's strategic and financial planning, and include short-, medium-, and long-term time horizons, as well as financial impact, in the assessments of these risks and opportunities.
 The following definitions of time horizons and financial impact are applied:

 Time horizon Year

 Short-term 0 - 5

 Medium-term 5 - 10

 Long-term 10 +

 Financial impact Percentage of revenue

 Low impact < 5%

 Medium impact 5%

 High Impact > 5%

-CEMAsys facilitated a workshop with representatives from LSG to identify material climate-related risks and opportunities based on the framework of TCFD.
+CEMAsys facilitated a workshop with representatives from LSG to identify material climate-related risks and opportunities based on the TCFD framework.

-The workshop was focused on identifying the possible risks and opportunities that could occur for LSG related to climate.
-The risks and opportunities identified were so placed in a risk and opportunities matrix to start the process of quantification and determine impact by giving a time horizon, financial impact, and likelihood score, in order to determine which risks and opportunities to include in the scenario analysis.
-In addition, TCFD's recommendations of including scenarios that explore alternatives that will significantly alter the basis for business-as-usual assumptions in a changing environment and society due to the implications of climate change were considered when the six risks where chosen.
+The workshop focused on identifying the possible climate-related risks and opportunities that could arise in LSG's business areas.
+The risks and opportunities identified were then placed in a risk and opportunities matrix to start the process of quantification and determine their impact by giving a score to the factors time horizon, financial impact, and likelihood, in order to determine which risks and opportunities to include in the scenario analysis.
+In addition, TCFD's recommendations to include scenarios that explore alternatives that will significantly alter the basis for business-as-usual assumptions in a changing environment and society due to the implications of climate change were considered when the six risks where chosen.